ruskaruma/microvision/ARCHITECTURE.md

-# microvision Architecture
+# microvision architecture

-## 🏗️ Project Overview
+## project overview

-microvision is a minimal deep learning research lab designed for small-scale vision tasks.
-Built with PyTorch, NumPy, and managed with uv, it provides a clean, modular framework for computer vision experiments.
+microvision is a minimal deep learning research lab designed for small-scale vision tasks. built with pytorch, numpy, and managed with uv, it provides a clean, modular framework for computer vision experiments.

 ## 📊 System Architecture